endless-sky/endless-sky-wiki/wiki/SpriteData.md

 The `<name>` for this sprite is "effect/blaster impact".
 The `+` in the file names specifies that the images should use [additive blending](BlendingModes#alpha-blending-vs-additive-blending), and the numbers after the `+` are the frame numbers for the animation.

-The current file formats supported for simple images are `.png` and `.jpg`/`.jpeg`.
+The current file formats supported for simple images are `.png` and `.jpg`/`.jpeg` / `.jpe`.
 You can also use `.avif`/`.avifs` files to store all frames of an animation.
 In this case, you should only have one file matching the sprite name.

 ## Scale